lailablomer/website_academic/content/slides/nerka8.md

 date: "2019-02-05T00:00:00Z"
 slides:
   # Choose a theme from https://github.com/hakimel/reveal.js#theming
-  theme: league
+  theme: white
   # Choose a code highlighting style (if highlighting enabled in `params.toml`)
   #   Light style: github.
 Dark style: dracula (default).
   highlight_style: dracula
 ---

+# NERKA8 Poster
-# SK and BK Ca2+-activated K+ channels are triggered by different Ca2+ sources in the axon initial segment of neocortical layer-5 pyramidal neurons
+Title: SK and BK Ca2+-activated K+ channels are triggered by different Ca2+ sources in the axon initial segment of neocortical layer-5 pyramidal neurons

-Laila BLÖMER, Luiza FILIPIS & Marco CANEPARI
+Authors: Laila BLÖMER, Luiza FILIPIS & Marco CANEPARI

 ---

 ## Abstract
+- Voltage-gated Na+ channels (VGNCs) expressed in the axon initial segment (AIS) of neuronal cells mediate the Na+ current underlying the membrane potential (Vm) rise of the generating action potential (AP).
+- It has been recently shown that in neocortical  layer-5 (L5) pyramidal neurons VGNCs also mediate Ca2+ influx, thus potentially regulating the AP fall by activating Ca2+-activated K+ channels (CAKCs).

+---

-Voltage-gated Na+ channels (VGNCs) expressed in the axon initial segment (AIS) of neuronal cells mediate the Na+ current underlying the membrane potential (Vm) rise of the generating action potential (AP).
-It has been recently shown that in neocortical  layer-5 (L5) pyramidal neurons VGNCs also mediate Ca2+ influx (Hanemaaijer et al. Elife 9, e54566, 2020), thus potentially regulating the AP fall by activating Ca2+-activated K+ channels (CAKCs).
-Here, using Vm imaging of the AP in the AIS, we analysed the effect of locally inhibiting SK and BK CAKCs demonstrating that SK channels are exclusively activated by voltage-gated Ca2+ channels whereas BK channels are activated by another Ca2+ source.
+- Here, using Vm imaging of the AP in the AIS, we analysed the effect of locally inhibiting SK and BK CAKCs demonstrating that SK channels are exclusively activated by voltage-gated Ca2+ channels whereas BK channels are activated by another Ca2+ source.

 ---